 Examples of State and Local Wetland Volunteer Monitoring Programs

-Arkansas Game and Fish Commission: In the past, the Stream Team program Exit has branched out into wetlands, partly due to droughts (which left wetlands as the only places with water to sample).
+Arkansas Game and Fish Commission: In the past, the Stream Team program has branched out into wetlands, partly due to droughts (which left wetlands as the only places with water to sample).
 The Team has put together a wetland monitoring guidance that will be used in wetlands monitoring workshops.

-The Connecticut Association of Wetland Scientists Exit has initiated a Vernal Pool Monitoring program for volunteers to monitor vernal pools across a spectrum of developed landscapes.
+The Connecticut Association of Wetland Scientists has initiated a Vernal Pool Monitoring program for volunteers to monitor vernal pools across a spectrum of developed landscapes.
 Inspections will begin pre-development, and will continue annually for 10-15 years after a property is developed.
 The goal of the program is to understand how pool-breeding amphibians respond to varying degrees of development in the surrounding landscape, in order to design future projects that will limit these impacts.

-State of Georgia: The Georgia Environmental Protection Division's Adopt-a-Wetland Exit program is part of the Adopt-a-Stream program, which provides manuals and trainings for stream, lake and wetland monitoring.
+State of Georgia: The Georgia Environmental Protection Division's Adopt-a-Wetland program is part of the Adopt-a-Stream program, which provides manuals and trainings for stream, lake and wetland monitoring.
 Adopt-a-Stream has partnered government and non-government groups to provide access to technical information and assistance to citizens interested in preserving and restoring the banks and vegetation along their waterways.
-The separate Coastal Wetland Monitoring manual was created by the University of Georgia Marine Extension Service Exit and provides guidance for volunteers interested in monitoring coastal habitats.
+The separate Coastal Wetland Monitoring manual was created by the University of Georgia Marine Extension Service and provides guidance for volunteers interested in monitoring coastal habitats.